OpenCV 4.11.0-pre

 Note

-It is good practice to keep clean your source code directories.
-Create build directory outside of source tree.
+It is good practice to keep your source code directories clean.
+Create the build directory outside of the source tree.

 2. Configuring.
 Run cmake [<some optional parameters>] <path to the OpenCV source directory>